 Best Psychology Books about Living with Meaning

-It can be difficult to find good quality books that focus on relationship psychology.
-This book is written by a foremost researcher and psychologist in the area of relationships, Donald Baucom.
+It’s hard to find good quality books that focus on relationship psychology.
+This book is written by a foremost researcher and psychologist in relationships, Donald Baucom.

-It links the effects of a partner having an affair as being similar to experiencing Post Traumatic Stress Disorder and provides a self-help program for couples to explore how they can move on healthily in their relationship following an affair.
+It links the effects of a partner having an affair as being like experiencing Post Traumatic Stress Disorder.
+The book provides a self-help program for couples to explore how they can move on healthily in their relationship following an affair.

-Mindfulness seems to be a buzzword in psychology and therapy at the moment, with seemingly every type of emotional problem being addressed with practicing mindfulness.
+Mindfulness seems to be a buzzword in psychology and therapy at the moment.
+Seemingly every type of emotional problem is being addressed by practicing mindfulness.

-This book, however, relies on good quality research to show how people that have previously experienced three or more episodes of depression could actually ‘rewire’ their brain in ways that can significantly reduce their chances of a future relapse.
+This book, however, relies on good quality research.
+It shows how people that have previously experienced three or more episodes of depression could actually ‘rewire’ their brain in ways that can significantly reduce their chances of a future relapse.
 It also comes with a CD of exercises to practice.

-Mental Health is a serious topic, and one that often isn’t talked about enough – even within Psychology.
+Mental Health is a serious topic.
+One that often isn’t talked about enough – even within psychology.
 This book lays plain the costs, prevalence, and effects of poor mental health around the world.

-It also explores how, in a world where ‘having therapy’ is slowly being seen as more acceptable, it is important to ensure that the therapy you choose actually stands a chance of being useful to you rather than ‘snake oil’.
+It also explores how, in a world where ‘having therapy’ is slowly being seen as more acceptable.
+Beyond that, it is important to ensure that the therapy you choose actually stands a chance of being useful to you rather than ‘snake oil’.

-Many people are curious about what happens in therapy and how therapists themselves think about life.
-This new book gives key psychological concepts, which is both personal but also informative.
+Many people are curious about what happens in therapy.
+People want to know how therapists themselves think about life.
+This new book explains key psychological concepts.
+It is both personal and informative.

-This is perhaps the most niche book in this list.
+This is perhaps the most niche book on this list.
 It was written specifically to help people that have experienced traumatic physical events (such as sexual abuse and assault).

-It gives a clear and easy to follow explanation about how trauma can affect the brain and explores why people can often experience physical sensations and problems in their body afterwards.
+It gives a clear and easy-to-follow explanation of how trauma can affect the brain.
+The book also explores why people can often experience physical sensations and problems in their body afterward.
 It is a must-read for anyone who struggles with physical and bodily experiences following a trauma.

-This book expertly links together the mind and the body in a different way and explores how people that experience high levels of stress can reduce this through the process of mindful awareness.
+This book expertly links the mind and the body differently.
+It explores how people who experience high levels of stress can reduce this through the process of mindful awareness.

-It has a really strong focus towards reducing stress that people can experience when they have chronic physical health conditions, such as long term pain.
-It is one of the best psychology books that gives an alternative towards improving health through the mind rather than just medication.
+It has a really strong focus on reducing the stress that people can experience when they have chronic physical health conditions, such as long-term pain.
+It is one of the best psychology books that gives an alternative to improving health through the mind rather than just medication.

 A Bonus Extra ‘Psychology’ Book That’s A Bit…..
 Different!